Attano/l4d2-tourney-rules/rules_EQLeague.md

 ######5.4.1 Double agents
-No registered competitor may ring for another team unless their team has withdrawn from the league or they have been removed from the roster.
+No registered competitor may ring for another team unless their team has withdrawn from the tournament or they have been removed from the roster.

 #####5.5 Pauses

 ######5.5.1 Excessive pausing
-Intentionally affecting the result of the round through excessive pausing may be brought to the attention of the league directors.
+Intentionally affecting the result of the round through excessive pausing may be brought to the attention of the tournament directors.

 The penalty for abuse of the pause function can range from an official warning to a more severe form of punishment.